Amazon MQ message broker as a source - Amazon EventBridge

 By default, Amazon MQ brokers are created with the PubliclyAccessible flag set to false.
 It's only when PubliclyAccessible is set to true that the broker receives a public IP address.
 For full access with your pipe, your broker must either use a public endpoint or provide access to the VPC.

 If your Amazon MQ broker isn't publicly accessible, EventBridge must have access to the Amazon Virtual Private Cloud (Amazon VPC) resources associated with your broker.
 To access the VPC of your Amazon MQ brokers, EventBridge requires outbound internet access for the subnets of your source.
-For public subnets this can be an internet gateway, for private subnets it needs to be a Network Address Translator (NAT), such as a NAT gateway, or your own NAT.
+For public subnets this must be a managed NAT gateway.
+For private subnets it can be a NAT gateway, or your own NAT.
 Ensure that the NAT has a public IP address and can connect to the internet.

 Configure your Amazon VPC security groups with the following rules (at minimum):